trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 *Figure: All Dashboards*

-:::note path
+:::info path
-Go to Dashboard-> Show all-> Click New
+:point_right: Go to Dashboard&rarr; Show all&rarr; Click New

 :::